liiizy/cse15l-lab-reports/lab-report-1-week-2.md

 `cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI`

 And we can use the up arrow to recall the last command(s) that were run.

+Making a local edit to `WhereAmI.java`, then copying it to the remote server and running it:

+1. Assuming you previously had this command in your terminal: `ssh cs15lwi22asw@ieng6.ucsd.edu; javac WhereAmI.java; java WhereAmI`, simply press the up arrow.
+2. Then press the enter arrow to run it on the remote server.